WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 </div>
 ```

-- Your task here is to conditionally assign the film details block of markup to the `details` variable if there is a current `id`.
+- Your task here is to conditionally assign the film details block of markup to the `details` variable if there's a current `id`.
-  - If there is not a current `id`, instead render the JSX for the empty case.
+  - If there's no current `id`, render the JSX for the empty case instead.
 - You still want to keep your `section-title`, which isn't part of this conditional.
   - Therefore, the `return` statement of your `FilmDetails` function should finally look like this: